Guru Dev parampara (lineage)

 Apparently,

-it was first suggested to Guru Dev in 1927 that he take the position of
+it was first suggested in 1908 that Swami Brahmananda take the position of

 Shankaracharya of Jyotirmath, but it was not until

-April 1941 that Guru Dev finally accepted the post which had been
+April 1941 that he finally accepted the post which had been

-an unbroken succession of Shankaracharyas going back to at least 1500.
+an unbroken succession of Shankaracharyas going back to at least before 1500.

 In more recent years the names of the Shankaracharyas before Guru Dev